Should Skinny Guys Use Mass Gainers?

 Summary

-As you can probably guess, the answer is somewhere in the middle.
-Some people really do benefit from mass gainers, especially skinny guys who are having trouble gaining weight.
-They won’t speed up the rate that your body can build muscle, though, they’ll just make it easier to eat more of the right kinds of calories—protein and starchy carbs.
-And given how important it is to eat enough protein, calories, and carbs, that can be a real game-changer.
+Some skinny people really do benefit from supplementing with mass gainers while bulking.
+They won’t speed up the rate your body can build muscle, but they can make it easier to eat more of the right kinds of calories—protein and starchy carbs.
+And given how important it is to eat enough protein, calories, and carbs, that can dramatically improve your bulking results.